nhartner/xrp-vanity-address/README.md

 ## Running from binary

-If you do not have Java and Maven installed, you can alternately the download a native binary executable.
+If you do not have Java and Maven installed, you can alternately the download a native binary executable which can be run offline once downloaded.

 ### Linux
 ```shell